Frequently Asked Questions

 What's included in the price?

-• Luggage forwarding so that you can hike with just a day pack
+Luggage forwarding so that you can minimise pack weight

 What if something comes up and I can’t join at the last minute?